 EPA's findings "are consistent with thousands of pages of water quality data previously accumulated by state and local authorities and by Cabot Oil & Gas," Cabot said.
 "As with the other findings, EPA did not indicate that those contaminants that were detected bore any relationship to oil and gas development in the Dimock area."

-EPA officials said in January the agency would take water samples from homes in Dimock, much to the chagrin of the DEP and Cabot, which had both maintained that Dimock's water was safe (see NGI, Jan.
-30; Jan.
+EPA officials said in January the agency would take water samples from homes in Dimock, much to the chagrin of the DEP and Cabot, which had both maintained that Dimock's water was safe (see Shale Daily, Jan.
+27; Jan.
 23).
-The EPA had previously agreed with that sentiment, but it reversed its position last December and asked residents to participate in a survey (see NGI, Jan.
-2).
+The EPA had previously agreed with that sentiment, but it reversed its position last December and asked residents to participate in a survey (see Shale Daily, Jan.
+3).

-Marcellus Shale Coalition President Kathryn Klaber said in a Twitter message that the announcement signaled an end to EPA's foray into Dimock.
+In a Twitter message sent Wednesday afternoon, Marcellus Shale Coalition President Kathryn Klaber said the announcement signaled an end to EPA's foray into Dimock.
 "We're now able to close this chapter once and for all," Klaber tweeted.